-- 89. A joint ILPES/ECLAC Planning Unit was established at the CDCC secretariat in September 1985 with a staff member transferred from ILPES, Santiago, as co-ordinator to Port of Spain. - 90.
-The work programme comprised the provision of assistance to CDCC member countries in the execution of their development programmes through advisory services, in technical co-operation, in the management of national economies, and policy analysis.
-The assignment of the co-ordinator was completed in August 1987 with his return to ILPES Headquarters, in Santiago. - 91.
-The main activities of the joint ECLAC/ILPES Planning Unit included the publication of documents and the conduct of meetings/seminars and workshops in collaboration with other agencies such as FAO, the IARM and the CCST. - 92.
-Proposed activities for the ensuing period included the continued exploration of possibilities for technical co-operation under the TCDC framework, the provision of advisory services at the request of member governments, and initiation and support of training activities for the strengthening of the planning process.
-The secretariat also planned to cosponsor a national workshop on "The Planning Process in Trinidad and Tobago". - 93.
-The secretariat reiterated the availability of its in-house capacity to assist member states in their planning needs, especially in the areas of documentation, statistical data, and demography, and asked that greater use be made of these facilities. - 94.
-In the area of planning, it was suggested that it was important to expand the concept of planning from the long-term development plans to include the concept of the management of national economies.
+- 89. A joint HPES/ECIAC planning unit had been established at the CDCC secretariat in September 1985 with a staff member transferred from HPES, Santiago, to Port of Spain as co-ordinator. - 90.
+The work programme comprised the provision of assistance to CDCC member countries in the execution of their development programmes through advisory services in technical co-operation, in the management of national economies, and in policy analysis.
+The assignment of the co-ordinator had been completed in August 1987, when he had returned to ILPES Headquarters in Santiago. - 91.
+The main activities of the joint ECLAC/ILPES Planning Unit included the publication of documents and the conduct of meeting/seminars and workshops in collaboration with other agencies, such as FAO, IARM and CCST. - 92.
+Proposed activities for the ensuing period included the continued exploration of possibilities for technical co-operation under the TCDC framework, the provision of advisory services at the request of member governments and initiation and support of training activities for the strengthening of the planning process.
+The secretariat also planned to co-sponsor a national workshop on the planning process in Trinidad and Tobago. - 93.
+The secretariat reiterated the availability of its in-house capacity to assist member States in their planning needs, especially in the areas of documentation, statistical data and demography and asked that greater use be made of these facilities. - 94.
+In the area of planning, it was suggested that it was important to expand the concept of planning from the long-term development plans to include the concept of the management of national economies. - 95.
+The lack of resources affecting the secretariat would inhibit the provision of significant assistance to member States, but nevertheless it would provide whatever services it could by way of inputs to the planning processes in member countries.